Digitization of Tunisian farms through AI-based agri-PV energy systems for optimal management of the water-energy nexus

 In a context where groundwater access is increasingly limited and conventional farming practices are reaching their limits, Dig-e-Farm offers a forward-looking solution that strengthens rural livelihoods while contributing to a more sustainable and climate-resilient agricultural future in Tunisia and beyond.
 The project aims to pioneer smart, scalable approaches to address the urgent water-energy challenges faced by Tunisian agriculture.

-At the heart of Dig-e-Farm is the integration of Agri-Photovoltaics (Agri-PV) — a dual-use system that allows crop cultivation and solar energy generation on the same land.
+Agri-Photovoltaics (Agri-PV) — a dual-use system that allows crop cultivation and solar energy generation on the same land.
 Complementing this, the project is developing an AI-based digital management platform that enables farmers to monitor and optimize water and energy use in real time.
 Together, these technologies support more efficient irrigation, smarter energy management, and greater resilience to climate-related stress.

 electricity produced